GeneralReznov/ArgueSage/README.md

-# Argue Sage - AI-Powered Debate Learning Platform
+# Debate Sage - AI-Powered Debate Learning Platform

-Argue Sage is a comprehensive AI-powered educational web application designed to help users learn and practice debate skills.
+Debate Sage is a comprehensive AI-powered educational web application designed to help users learn and practice debate skills.
 Built with Flask, the platform integrates with Google's Gemini AI to provide intelligent tutoring, debate simulation, and personalized feedback.

 ## 🎯 Features